reece-b4/chartsy/README.md

 once jenkins works via build
 go back to scripts and see if all that is still needed test pipeline with git push to main

+start cicd processes with local script pointed to in package.json, github_pat needed in .env.CICD